Chaos Theory Analysis

 Chaos analysis helps distinguish genuinely random behavior from deterministic systems that only look random.

-Implemented in openentropy_core::chaos.
+Implemented in openentropy_core::chaos and openentropy_core::analysis.

 Hurst Exponent